 Costa Rica is a country that doesn’t bother to hide its shadow.
 Mansions are right next door to metal shacks where whole families live on dirt floors.
 Educated professionals drive to work past people who live in a primitive state, more like animals in their behavior than people.
 People selling goods on the street assault the cars when traffic slows.
 I wouldn’t say that Costa Rica is integrated.
 Rather the light and the shadow in this place is like a soup of flavors that do not merge.
 In America, the shadow is avoidable.
 It is hidden behind closed doors.
 It is ostracized to ‘that part of town’.
 Old people are put in old age homes.
 The sick are confined to hospitals.
 The only things that are displayed openly are the acceptable, the new, the valuable, the young.
 It creates a kind of naivety in the average American.
 You have to have been behind those closed doors to know what is actually there.

-I must admit that even though I am someone who is so dedicated to integration, it is much less comfortable for the disintegrated shadow to be in plain view… To not be able to escape it.
+Even though we may be dedicated to integration, it is much less comfortable for the disintegrated shadow to be in plain view… To not be able to escape it.
 It is difficult to live in a place where pain is on open display everywhere you look.
 It is not comfortable to be an American in a third world country.
 It took leaving America for my various world tours to feel love for America.
 It took leaving America for my various world tours to recognize any trace of American in myself.
 It wasn’t until I brought myself and my entire intentional community to this third world country to live that I realized just how attached I am to certain things that are no longer available to us here.
 Things like quiet and hot water and Whole Foods and being able to flush toilet paper down the toilet and import products and public protection agencies and being able to communicate with people and road maintenance and reliable electricity and connection to the rest of human civilization.

 It is safe to say that homesickness has set in.
 When homesickness hits you, your mind starts to isolate you from where you are and from the people there by comparing every unwanted thing about them to how it was back home.
 It feels like loss.
 We had so many years to find the exact things that made our heart beat and our soul settle in the place we called home.
 Now, we have to do it all over again.
 It takes time to find the things about where you are now that make your heart beat and your soul settle.
 You have to actively look for them.
 So often when I travel, I wish that we could establish another world.
 A world where we take the best of every single place and culture on this earth and establish a new culture out of all of it.
 Imagine taking the enterprising mentality of America and the efficiency of Germany and the chocolate of Switzerland and the language of the French and the kindness of Bhutan etc… A world where each culture got to pick the very best of itself and give it over so it could be woven together to create a human masterpiece.